 Use the menus below to find subjects that best match your needs.
 The Legal Matters section addresses issues, such as living wills, powers of attorney, conservators and other legal matters that are important to understand when planning for your future.
-The Consumer Rights section will help you recognize and understand your rights within the system of services and supports for older adults and persons with disabilities.
+The Consumer Rights section will help you recognize and understand your rights within the system of Services & Supports for older adults and persons with disabilities.
 The Legal Resources section will point you to organizations that can provide additional information and help.

 In Connecticut, the legal document that expresses your wishes concerning health care at the end of life is called a “living will” or “health care instructions.”
 Currently, a living will or health care instructions permits you to state your wishes regarding any and all health care decisions, including life-support systems, surgery, antibiotics or other medical treatments in the event that you are terminally ill, permanently unconscious or unable to communicate.
 It can also dictate the level and type of life support you want and under what conditions it should be received.